 Now, of course lifting weights SHOULD play a large role in your off-season program, but the goal of training isn’t to lift weights.
 The goal of training isn’t to max out our back squat or bench press.

 It’s deeper than that.

-Lifting weights, throwing med balls, and swinging fast are all just tools that we use to uncover our true goals.
+Lifting weights and throwing med balls are just tools that we use to uncover our true goals.